PADME-PHT/playground/evaluation/bc/Readme.md

 ## Evaluation: BC use case

-This folder contains all files that are needed to replicate the BC use case as described in the paper.
+This folder contains all files that are needed to replicate the the Federated Learning (FL) version of the BC use case as described in the paper.
 Before trying to replicate the use case, please setup your development environment (backend, frontend, etc.) as described in the Readme.md in the /src folder.

 After your local Playground instance is running successfully, you can execute the following to replicate the use case: